palak2002/Webform/README.md

 # Webform
-Made webform for teachers to gather information of students
+Made webform for teachers to gather information of students.